jc-oakland/CSI_3450_Jedi_Project/Old_Files/readme.txt

-Older php file mostly used for testing.
+Older php and html files mostly used for testing.